Isabell-Hochfeld/Adaptive-Phytoplankton-Community-Model/README.md

 can be run to further evaluate and visualize the model output.
 While Figures_Supporting_Information.m creates figures only, Figures_Manuscript.m also includes statistical analyses (t test).
 Both scripts load the variable files from Evaluation/Output_Files/; the created figures are saved in
 Evaluation/Output_Plots/.

+Please contact me (isabell.hochfeld@uni-hamburg.de) if you have any issues with downloading or running the model.